ghomasHudson/python-jellyfinapi/README.rst

     account = MyJellyfinAccount('<USERNAME>', '<PASSWORD>')
     jellyfin = account.resource('<SERVERNAME>').connect()  # returns a JellyfinServer instance

-If you want to avoid logging into MyJellyfin and you already know your auth token string, you can use the JellyfinServer object directly as above, by passing in the baseurl and auth token directly.
+If you already know your auth token string, you can use the JellyfinServer object directly as above, by passing in the baseurl and auth token directly.

 .. code-block:: python